JaqiKal/pixavibe/README.md

 <summary>Is Pixavibe agile?</summary>
 <br>

 Agile methodologies and principles guide the planning and creation of Pixavibe.
 While not adhering strictly to traditional Agile methodologies, such as scheduled sprints or scrums.
-The development process is inspired by Agile principles, focusing on flexibility, continuous improvement, and rapid adaptation to change.
-Sprints are not used as the project benefits more from focusing directly on developing an epic corresponding to an app in the backend and following the priority level on the User Stories within the Epic.
-High level approach is to divide the project into phases: plan, development incl unit test, function test, continuous deployment.
-The documentation is created, continuously reviewed and updated along the way.
-The approach is straightforward, development of features in a logical sequence, addressing core functionalities first before expanding to more complex features.
+We base the development process on Agile principles, focusing on flexibility, continuous improvement, and rapid adaptation to change.
+Instead of using sprints, we focus directly on developing epics corresponding to backend apps and following the priority level on the User Stories within each epic.

+Our high level approach is to divide the project into phases: plan, development (incl unit testing & function testing) and continuous deployment.
+Documentation is created, continuously reviewed and updated along the way.
+Our approach is straightforward: develop features in a logical sequence, addressing core functionalities first before expanding to more complex features.

-When encountering bugs or issues, rather than halting development, these are recorded as bug issues and added to the backlog.
-This allows to continue progressing in other areas while periodically revisiting and prioritizing the backlog based on severity and impact.
-This method ensures that development momentum is maintained while systematically addressing and resolving issues.
+When we encounter bugs or issues, we record them as bug issues and add them to the backlog, rather than halting development.
+This allows us to continue progressing in other areas while periodically revisiting and prioritizing the backlog based on severity and impact.
+This method ensures that we maintain development momentum while systematically addressing and resolving issues.

-Feedback from users are actively sought and analyzed to identify areas for improvement, ensuring that the product continuously evolves to meet the needs and expectations of its users effectively
+We actively seek and analyze user feedback to identify areas for improvement, ensuring the product continuously evolves to meet user needs and expectations effectively.

-A project [kanban board](https://github.com/users/JaqiKal/projects/14) was used to track progress, with user stories moved between 'Todo', 'In Progress', 'Bug', and 'Done' columns as appropriate.
+We used a project [kanban board](https://github.com/users/JaqiKal/projects/14) to track progress, moving user stories between 'Todo', 'In Progress', 'Bug', and 'Done' columns as appropriate.
 </details>

 #### Project Tracking (GitHub Projects)